damiencarbery/quotes/quotes.md

 ---

 “If you want to manage somebody, manage yourself.
-Do that well, and you’ll be ready to stop managing and start leading.” - Mark Gonzales
+Do that well, and you'll be ready to stop managing and start leading.” - Mark Gonzales

 ---

-“It’s not up to you how you fall.
-It’s up to you how far you let yourself fall and how long it takes you to get back up and stand on your own two feet.” - Sr. Tac Jeffrey Mitchell
+“It's not up to you how you fall.
+It's up to you how far you let yourself fall and how long it takes you to get back up and stand on your own two feet.” - Sr. Tac Jeffrey Mitchell

 ---